awmckinley/config/modules/game.chess/README.md

 # Chess Gaming Tools

-Comprehensive chess toolkit for playing, analyzing, and learning chess.
+Toolkit for playing and analyzing chess.